Port Authority Best Practices

 One barrier to implementing cost-effective emissions reduction strategies is lack of knowledge on the part of terminal operators and fleet owners about various options.
 Guidance and education on air quality, air pollutants, technologies and ways to implement emissions reduction strategies not only increase awareness but also increase the opportunities to reduce emissions.

 Using electric shoreside power at berth or "cold ironing," rather than running auxiliary diesel engines is effective for ports and vessels that have long hoteling times, multiple annual vessel calls, and high auxiliary power needs, such as cruise ships.

 Using rail or barge instead trucking increases the volume flow and efficiency of cargo in and out of the port.
 Rail and barge offer less congestion than trucks and reduces diesel exhaust from unnecessary idling.

-Contact state environmental agencies for additional funding opportunities
+Contact government agencies and port authorities for additional funding opportunities

 Go to the Ports Initiative funding opportunies page for information on numerous federal, state, local and port authority funding opportunities in the Unitied States.